the rise of the Jamaican music scene during his youth.

 Island Time

-David Yurman revisits our interviews with this iconic producer.
+and Beyond, David Yurman revisits our interviews with this iconic producer.
 He shared with us the

 profound role music has always played in his life, and how the rise of the Jamaican music scene